Announcing the RSV Toolkit for Both Clinicians and Caregivers!

 - My baby was diagnosed with RSV.
 Can we still go to his cousin’s birthday party?

 - My baby had RSV bronchiolitis when she was 6 months old.
-Is she going to be an asthmatic as she grows older?
+Is she going to have asthma as she grows older?

 Anastassios C. Koumbourlis, MD, MPH